aiven/devportal/docs/integrations/google-bigquery.rst

 Step 2: Add your service to the integration endpoint
 ``````````````````````````````````````````````````````
-1. Retrive the endpoint identifier using the following command:
+1. Retrieve the endpoint identifier using the following command:

    ::